Cowbois Rhos Botwnnog: Career

 The band were subject to a profile in North Wales and Liverpool's Daily Post newspaper in September 2010, in which Ian Hughes described the band as producing "a sound so independent and divorced from music lazily being made by a lot of other new groups".

 The band entered Bryn Derwen studio with producer and engineer Dave Wrench in September 2010.
 Once again Branwen "Sbrings" Williams, who had provided backing vocals on Dawns y Trychfilod, and Euron "Jos" Jones were in tow, as well as Llyr Pari, who had regularly been playing live with the brothers.
 The resulting album, Dyddiau Du, Dyddiau Gwyn, was released in December of that year and garnered widespread acclaim and airplay.

 In 2011 the band had two new songs featured in the Y Record Goch compilation, released by new label Recordiau Lliwgar.
 They continued to perform regularly, including a slot at the Green Man Festival and, for the first time, shows outside Wales.

 Third album Draw Dros y Mynydd was released in summer 2012 and was shortlisted for the Welsh Music Prize 2012.

-In 2013 the band continued to tour heavily, and appeared with new material on the S4C music series Y Stiwdio Gefn.
+In 2013 the band continued to tour widely, and appeared with new material on the S4C music series Y Stiwdio Gefn.
 A new song, Tyrd Olau Gwyn, appeared in the 9-track O'r Nyth compilation, released by Welsh label Nyth in December.

-In 2016, their fourth album (IV) was released.
+Their 2024 album Mynd â’r tŷ am dro won the Welsh Language Album of the Year award at the National Eisteddfod.